Creating a safe gluten free kitchen

 Disclaimer:

-While I have 15+ years’ experience of navigating the world as the parents of a child with celiac, has worked with multiple celiac related organizations, and has a Master’s of Science in Holistic Nutrition we are not physicians, or other licensed medical professionals.
-The material and content contained in the Services is for informational purposes only and are not intended to serve as a substitute for consultation, diagnosis or medical treatment by a licensed medical professional.
+While I have 15+ years’ experience of navigating the world as the parents of a child with celiac, have worked with multiple celiac disease related organizations, and has a Master’s of Science in Holistic Nutrition I am not a physician, or other licensed medical professional.
+The material and content contained on this website is for informational purposes only and are not intended to serve as a substitute for consultation, diagnosis, or medical treatment by a licensed medical professional.
 Please consult your doctor for any medical or health-related questions.
-The information contained in the Services should NOT be used to disregard medical or health-related advice from a physician or licensed medical professional.
+The information contained on this website should NOT replace medical or health-related advice from a physician or licensed medical professional.